RobelBenyam/bookmark-app/README.md

 # Bookmark App

 A full-stack bookmarking application built with Node.js, Express, TypeScript, React, and Prisma.
+This project was built as a technical challenge to demonstrate full-stack development skills.

 ## Features

+### Core Features
-- User authentication (register/login)
+- User authentication (register/login) with JWT
 - Create, read, update, and delete bookmarks
 - Add tags to bookmarks
 - Search and filter bookmarks by title, URL, or tags